-Franz Kline was born on May 23, 1910, in Wilkes-Barre, Pennsylvania.
-He studied painting and drawing at Boston University (1931–35), and drafting and illustration at the Heatherley School of Fine Art, London (1937–38).
-After returning to the United States, he settled in New York, where he produced traditional cityscapes and interior scenes and, in the early 1940s, won awards at several National Academy of Design Annuals.
+He studied drawing and painting at Boston University (1931--35), and drafting and illustration at the Heatherley School of Fine Art, London (1937--38).
+After returning to the United States, he settled in New York, where he made traditional cityscapes and interior scenes and, in the early 1940s, won awards in several National Academy of Design Annuals.

-Like many fellow Abstract Expressionists, such as De Kooning and Mark Rothko, Kline took his work in several different directions in the late 1950s.
-He produced a sequence of exceptionally large, horizontally oriented works known as the"wall paintings" (1959–61), the monumentality of which would be echoed in later paintings by Robert Motherwell and Clyfford Still.
-He also introduced harsh and strident color, as in King Oliver (1958).
-He spent a month in Europe, traveling mostly in Italy, in 1960.
-Two years later, at the peak of his career, Kline died of heart failure on May 13, 1962, in New York.
+Like many fellow Abstract Expressionists, such as De Kooning and Mark Rothko, Kline took his job in a number of distinct directions in the late 1950s.
+He produced a succession of exceptionally large, horizontally oriented functions called the"wall paintings" (1959--61), the monumentality of that could be echoed in later paintings by Robert Motherwell and Clyfford Still.
+He also introduced harsh and strident colour, as in King Oliver (1958).
+He spent a month in Europe, travel mostly in Italy, in 1960.
+Two decades later, in the peak of his profession, Kline died of heart failure on May 13, 1962, in New York.